kuatsu/react-native-cloud-storage/apps/docs/docs/api/enums/CloudStorageErrorCode.md

 }
 ```

-When using pure JavaScript, simply use the appropriate values:
+When using pure JavaScript, simply use the corresponding values:

 ```js
 if (e instanceof CloudStorageError && e.code === 'FILE_NOT_FOUND') {